Homosexuality in Sri Lanka: Colonial era

-Sri Lanka
+Modern

 The ethnic conflict on the island is often cited as a major reason why legal rights for sexual minorities did not progress with the same speed as other countries.
-Often political parties that focused on moderation and the 'middle path', emphasising the needs for human rights, would be sidelined in favor of political parties that supported extremist and nationalist politics.

 Regardless of their sexuality, it is expected of the men to marry in adulthood.

 The European Union has recently proposed to use its elevated trade deal negotiations to ensure that human rights on the island would be protected.

 In November 2016, Sri Lanka voted against a plan to get rid of the UN Independent Expert on violence and discrimination based on sexual orientation and gender identity at the United Nations General Assembly.
-The push to get rid of the UN expert failed 84-77.
+The push to get rid of the UN expert failed 84–77.
 Sri Lanka along with Kiribati were the only two countries, where homosexuality is still criminalised, who voted against the proposal.

 The conservative government later announced that the Constitution of Sri Lanka bans discrimination based on sexual orientation.
 It also updated its human rights action plan to advance further rights for LGBT.
 It was consequently followed by an announcement from the Supreme Court of Sri Lanka that it would not be able to enforce the criminal law Section 365A if a case was brought before it.

 In January 2017, cabinet members of the Sri Lankan government rejected the chance to legalize homosexuality.
 But in November, Deputy Solicitor General Nerin Pulle stated that the government would move to decriminalize same-sex sexual activity.